nuuuwan/news_lk3_data/README.md

 Colombo, Feb 05 (Daily Mirror) -  The gazette notification on the resignation of Minister of Environment Keheliya Rambukwella has been issued.

-According to the gazette, Rambukwella resigned his office as the Minister of Environment with effect from February 03, 2024.
+According to the gazette, Rambukwella resigned from his office as the Minister of Environment with effect from February 03, 2024.

 Keheliya Rambukwella who is in prison tendered his resignation from the position of Environment Minister to President Ranil Wickremesinghe.